holodeck-b2b/rest-backend/README.md

 1. _URL_ : the URL where the REST service is hosted by the back-end application.
 As explained above "/deliver" will be added to this URL when delivering _User Messages_ and for "/notify/receipt" and "/notify/error" for notification of _Receipt_ respectively _Error_ Signals.
 2. _TIMEOUT_ : the time (in milliseconds) the delivery method should wait for the back-end system to accept the delivery and notification.
 This parameter is optional and when not specified a default timeout of 10 seconds will be used.
+3. _SIGNAL_WITH_CONVID_ : indicates whether the <i>ConversationId</i> of the User Message referenced by the notified Signal Message should be included in the notification to the back-end system.
+This is an optional parameter and when not specified the ConversationId will not be included.

 ## API Specification
 For a full description how the operations are implemented see the [API Specification page](api_specification.md).